Skip to main content

 • Landscape design

-You'll be expected to locate, pursue and complete an internship in a setting most aligned with their future career goals.
-Your chosen internship must incorporate a significant independent project to complete your coursework.
+You'll be expected to locate, pursue and complete a practicum in a setting most aligned with their future career goals.
+Your chosen practicum must incorporate a significant independent project to complete your coursework.

 Learn More